operepo/ope_documentation/Troubleshooting/Server Issues.md

 - Cleaup app that are stopped: `docker rm -v $(docker ps -a -q -f status=exited)`
 - Cleanup old images that aren't referenced anymore: `docker rmi $(docker images -q -f dangling=true)`

+### Canvas won't start after upgrade
+During update from an older version of Canvas, it has been reported that the database migration gets stuck due to a constraint on the role_overrides table.
+This should show up as a message in the canvas logs (view logs from sync app).
+You end up with a stack trace referring to the role_overrides table and a constraint named fk_rails_ed57234287.

+To fix this, the ope-postgresql app should be up and running.
+Login to the OPE server via Putty and do the following:

+Go to the right folder

+`
+cd /ope/docker_build_files
+`

+Then run this command to tell postgres to drop the constraint on that table (Note where single quotes are - the ope-postgresql needs to be running):

+`docker-compose exec ope-postgresql psql -U postgres -d canvas_production -c 'ALTER TABLE role_overrides DROP CONSTRAINT fk_rails_ed57234287;'
+`

+At this point, if canvas is failing and restarting, you can let it just restart and next time it will succeed in migrating things and starting up.
+Give it 5-10 minutes to finish.

+If you are impatient, you can bring it all down and back up (run this from the /ope/docker_build_files folder);

+`
+docker-compose down; ./up.sh
+`